 How to live your ideal day.

-When you read my example you will see there are some activities that I could be doing now around my current schedule.
-Activities like walking, yoga, catching up with family and friends.
-Even volunteering and going for a spa occasionally.
+When you read my example, you will see there are some activities that I could be doing now around my current schedule.
+Activities like walking, yoga, and catching up with family and friends.
+Even volunteering and going to a spa occasionally.

 Look at areas in your life to see where you can already take action towards your ideal day.